A British photographer, living in Australia. Still life is my primary focus, but I find it very difficult to ignore a great face.

 I am so aware of the changing times.
 I haven’t chosen the easiest industry to make my way in, given the changing technology and increasing accessibility of photography to all.
 But this is just one further creative challenge – how to keep image-making vibrant, high quality, and provide for the needs of the modern client without undermining it as an art.
 Challenging times, but also interesting ones.
 It requires flexibility and an open spirit.

 Away from my commercial work, I have been lucky enough to shoot for, & witness the tireless efforts of some amazing charities.
 I spent 2 years travelling from east London, to Rio's favelas, & the Bronx, photographing youth affected by gang violence for Fight For Peace.
 More recently my collaborative project, Secret Pencils (exhibits to date in London, Amsterdam & Tokyo), has formed a strong bond with the charity Children in Crisis, with whom I visited DR Congo in 2016.
-Currently I am working on two exhibitions with London based charity Certitude, who support adults with mental health needs & learning difficulties.
+Most recently I worked on two exhibitions, SELF, with London based charity Certitude, who support adults with mental health needs & learning difficulties.

 Publications include – Conde Nast Traveller, Fiera, Luel, The Financial Times’ How To Spend It, The Hunger, LFI Magazine, Leica S Mag, Metro & The Telegraph Magazine.